kamir/bag-reader-java/README.md

 ## Requirements

-Java 1.7 or higher is required.
+Java 1.8 is required.
 Compilation requires Maven 3.0.4 or higher.

 ## Obtaining

+Clone the git-repository:

 Add the following dependency to your Maven pom.xml: